-You can perform this research by using a number of techniques and tools.
-For instance, you might decide to use lead generation platforms to assess the saturation in certain marketing or read government reports about particular industries and their performances.
+You can perform this research by using many techniques and tools.
+For instance, you might use lead generation platforms to assess the saturation in certain marketing or read government reports about particular industries and their performances.

 3. Craft your value proposition.

-Now that you have a better idea of whom you’re going to sell, what their priorities are, and where they’re located, you’ll be able to craft a unique, compelling B2B value proposition.
+Now that you have a better idea of whom you’re going to sell, their priorities, and where they’re located, you’ll be able to craft a unique, compelling B2B value proposition.

-It’s important for your B2B value proposition to address the immediate concerns and expectations of your audience.
-Since it isn’t easy to craft a compelling value proposition, you’ll need to invest a significant amount of time and resources into this exercise.
+Your B2B value proposition needs to address the immediate concerns and expectations of your audience.
+Since crafting a compelling value proposition is difficult, you’ll need to invest significant time and resources into this exercise.

 The best B2B value proposition can help your brand stand out from your competition and succinctly explain what you offer.
-For extra inspiration, be sure to check out this list of top 10 B2B value proposition examples from SmarkLabs.
+For extra inspiration, check out this list of top 10 B2B value proposition examples from SmarkLabs.

 4. Create an engagement strategy.

-Now that you have a great value proposition in hand, you’ll need to develop a strong strategy to actually engage with your potential customers.
+Now that you have a great value proposition, you’ll need to develop a strong strategy to engage with your potential customers.

 To effectively achieve this goal, you’ll need to create a plan and list the activities you’ll take along the way.
 These activities should correspond to the sales funnel (which we’ll soon go through in more detail).

-For instance, you should outline the way you’ll acquire your customers, as well as the strategy you’ll use to approach them and the way you’ll work on building relationships over time.
+For instance, you should outline how you’ll acquire your customers, the strategy you’ll use to approach them, and how you’ll build relationships over time.

 5. Generate your leads.

 It’s time to act on your strategy.
-There are a blend of techniques you’ll want to use to generate B2B leads.
+There is a blend of techniques you’ll want to use to generate B2B leads.
 Here are just some of the principal strategies you can build upon:

 - Work on SEO to generate leads.